WeedleNoodle/Sudoku-AutoSolver/README.md

 # Sudoku-AutoSolver
-Just type in the numbers and press the Solve! button
+Just type in the numbers and press the Solve button